Ryan Reyes: Sta. Lucia Realtors (2007–2010)

 He was an integral part of the Sta.
 Lucia Realtors 2007-08 Championship season, won PBA Rookie of the Year honors, and was the only rookie to play in the 2008 PBA All-Star Game.
 He also won the Sportsmanship award was the first rookie to win Player of the Week (December 17–23, 2007), and Player of the Month (December 2007).
 In 2008, he was named into the RP Training Pool under coach Yeng Guiao.
 In 2009, Reyes was a member of the PBA's Powerade Team Pilipinas basketball team that won the SEABA Championship.

-TNT Tropang Giga (2010–present)
+Talk 'N Text Tropang Texters / TNT Tropang Texters / Tropang TNT / TNT KaTropa / TNT Tropang Giga (2010–2024)

 On May 12, 2010, Reyes was traded to the Talk 'N Text Tropang Texters along with Kelly Williams, just months before Sta.
 Lucia's disbandment.

+On September 17, 2025, it was announced that Reyes has retired.